Happy Reading✨

 "I'll kill that bastard!"

 He never shouted like that.
 Never lost control.
 Especially not today.
 Especially not now.
+Then another voice followed loud, panicked.

 "Rishi!
 Stop!"